Justin Fairfax to take legal action against accusers, as statute of limitations expires

 CLICK HERE TO GET THE FOX NEWS APP

 “Justin fully cooperated with the investigation," a firm spokesperson said in a statement to Fox News. " ...
 With the conclusion of our investigation, Justin’s leave of absence has ended.
-Justin has informed us, however, that he has decided to leave the firm and we respect that decision
+Justin has informed us, however, that he has decided to leave the firm and we respect that decision."